Why Small Scale eCommerce Businesses Don’t Need an App to Keep Customers Engaged

 Challenge 2: App Usage

-As per Quettra’s reported data, “an average app loses its entire user base in within a few months, which is why of the >1.5 million apps in the Google Play store, only a few thousand sustain meaningful traffic.
+As per Quettra’s reported data, “an average app loses its entire user base within a few months, which is why of the >1.5 million apps in the Google Play store, only a few thousand sustain meaningful traffic.

 As a small eCommerce business, you don’t really want to get stuck in the mobile marketing rut.
 So, what can you do?
 Enter progressive web apps!